How to enter the Graphic Design Program

 Assessment.
 The competency testing will include use of the industry software tools

-[These dates will be posted on our website and in the Penn Valley hallways.]
+[These dates will be posted on our website, in the Penn Valley hallways, and emailed to all GDES110 students.]

 The skills test must be completed/passed before the semester you plan to enroll in